 In addition to the required courses, graduate students pursue an area of interest through a system of independent study courses with the faculty.
 A thesis adviser and a graduate committee selected by the student guide the student’s progress toward a thesis project in the final year.
-Students are expected to develop an individual direction in their work that culminates in a professional exhibition of visual work in studio or design or in a scholarly research project in art history.
+Students are expected to develop an individual direction in their work that culminates in a professional exhibition of visual work in studio or design.

 The Department’s scholarship program is excellent.
 We offer full-tuition waivers to all students admitted to the program.
 These are renewable each year to students in good standing.
 In addition, generous stipends are available and are awarded to students of exceptional talent.
 The MFA program also allows qualified graduate students to gain college-level teaching experience during their second and third years of study.

 Should you be interested in further information or want to make an appointment for a campus visit, do not hesitate to contact our department.
 Please be aware that our deadline for receiving applications is February 1.